jaredbiehler/aws-lambda-find-my-devices/README.md

 ### Assumptions

-This project assumes the two lambdas are named `findMyPhone` and `findMyWatch`.
+This project assumes the two lambdas are named `findMyPhone` and `findMyWatch` - more device types can be added, but each will need its own Lambda.
 The build scripts in `package.json` will need to be updated if these names change.

 This project also assumes that `aws-cli` has already been installed and configured.